Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Quantitative Characterization of Heat Exchange Mechanisms

-This solution corresponds to a sustained thermal gradient, instantaneously imposed at the interface and progressively propagating into the matrix as diffusion proceeds.
-The temporal evolution of the resulting heat flux can be obtained by applying Fourier’s law:

-from which, by differentiating the temperature profile, the interface heat flux is found to be:

-Although this formulation assumes an idealized, perfectly abrupt, and constant temperature at the fracture–matrix interface, it is not directly applicable to realistic scenarios in which the fluid temperature evolves over time.
-However, it can serve as a first-order approximation of thermal exchange or for interpreting limiting behaviors in more complex settings.
-In practice, the interface temperature varies continuously as the hot fluid advances through the fracture, resulting in a time-dependent boundary condition of the form $T_{\textrm{m}}(0,t) = T_{\textrm{f}}(\mathbf{x},t)$, where $T_{\textrm{f}}(\mathbf{x},t)$ represents the spatiotemporal evolution of the fluid temperature within the fracture, which can be reconstructed from particle trajectories in our TDRW framework.
-In such cases, the thermal anomaly within the matrix can be described using Duhamel’s principle.
+The fracture--matrix coupling derived in Section~\ref{sec:transport} yields a temporally nonlocal interfacial flux with kernel $(t-\tau)^{-1/2}$ (Eqs.~\eqref{flux_q_dim}–\eqref{B_def}).
+In the TDRW formulation, the aperture--averaged fracture temperature anomaly is reconstructed from particle arrivals,

+where $F(\mathbf{x},t)$ is the cumulative fraction of heat--carrying particles that have reached $\mathbf{x}$ by time $t$.
+Differentiation over time gives

+where $f(\mathbf{x},t)$ is the associated arrival--time probability density function (PDF).
+The thermal anomaly within the matrix can be described using Duhamel’s principle.
 This approach constructs the solution to the time-dependent problem as a temporal convolution of the $\operatorname{erfc}$ kernel with the fracture temperature history, effectively superposing instantaneous solutions weighted by the rate of change of the interface temperature \citep{Duhamel1837}:

-Thus, enforcing Eq.~\eqref{eq:fourier_law}, the local heat flux exchanged at the fracture--matrix interface can be expressed as a convolution integral:

-This expression is derived by applying Fourier’s law to the Duhamel-based solution for the temperature field in the matrix.
-Specifically, the derivative of the complementary error function with respect to $x_3'$ reads: